acoppes/acoppes/site/_drafts/tdd-games.markdown

 # Introduction

-[TDD (Test Driven Development)](https://en.wikipedia.org/wiki/Test-driven_development) is a technique of writing tests before writing actual code, after those tests fail write the code to make them pass and finally refactor the code to improve it, and repeat.
+[TDD](https://en.wikipedia.org/wiki/Test-driven_development) is a technique of writing tests before writing actual code, after those tests fail write the code to make them pass and finally refactor the code to improve it, and repeat that process.

 In this blog post I want to go from that theory, to something like this in practice: